He spent the first 45 minutes typing on his phone.

 - You’re so busy processing email during a flight that you don’t even notice the person in the seat next to yours, much less speak to him or her.

 Especially in the early stages of building a business relationship, you’ll benefit from making the effort to interact face-to-face or by voice.
-Think about the contacts you plan to make this week and ask yourself whether a visit or telephone call would advance the relationship more effectively than an email.
+Think about the contacts you plan to make this week and ask yourself whether a visit or telephone call would advance the relationship more effectively than an email–and keep your eyes open for new opportunities that you might miss if you’re engaged with technology rather than with the world around you.